Driving home for Christmas 2024: Best and worst days and times to travel

 Plus here are some additional things to note this Christmas:

-• The Congestion Charge will not operate from Christmas Day to Tuesday 2 January 2024 inclusive
+• The Congestion Charge will not operate for 8 days this holiday season, from Christmas Day to Thursday 2 January 2025 inclusive

 Excited to see loved one, furry or otherwise?
 Drive safely this Christmas using our top tips